datahub-project/datahub/metadata-ingestion/README.md

 ### Install from PyPI

-The folks over at [Acryl](https://www.acryl.io/) maintain a PyPI package for DataHub metadata ingestion.
+The folks over at [Acryl Data](https://www.acryl.io/) maintain a PyPI package for DataHub metadata ingestion.

 ```shell
 # Requires Python 3.6+